 - 6. Thirty minutes before you plan to roast the pork, position a rack in the lower third of the oven.
 Preheat the oven to 450°F (230°C).

-- 7. Roast the pork for 15 minutes.
+- 7. Roast the crown roast for 15 minutes.
 Lower the oven temperature to 325°F (160°C) and continue roasting the meat for 1 hour.
 Check the temperature of the crown roast.
 The crown roast is done when an instant-read thermometer inserted into the thickest part not touching bone registers 145° to 150°F (63° to 66°C).
 (A 9-pound crown roast should take about 1 3/4 hours to reach 145°F [63°C]).
 Keep in mind that the temperature of the meat will increase another 5° to 10°F as the meat rests before carving.
 Let the meat rest, tented with foil, for 20 minutes to allow the juices to set.

-- 8. To serve, place the crown roast on a warmed platter so the rib bones face upward.
+- 8. To serve, place the pork crown roast on a warmed platter so the rib bones face upward.
 Fill the cavity with the wild rice and scatter the remaining wild rice around the base of the roast.
 Alternatively, serve the wild rice or the bread stuffing on the side, or place the crown roast on a bed of herbs and fill the cavity with a bouquet of the same herbs.
 To carve the roast, use a carving fork to steady the roast and cut between the rib bones to separate the chops.
 Serve 1 or 2 chops per person.

 Using a cooking bag to prepare the Pork Crown Roast